lorenziha/ATACseq_farhat/README.md

 # ATACseq_farhat
 ATACseq pipeline for Farhat's collaboration

-This version uses cutadapt for removing adaptor sequences from reads and bwa for mapping reads to reference genome.
+This version uses cutadapt for removing adaptor sequences from reads.